r1derPUSH/monster-fixer/README.md

 # 🧰 Monster Fixer

-**MonsterFix** is a fast-paced, cartoon-style mini game where you race against time to fix broken tiles before the mischievous monster causes chaos!
+**MonsterFix** is a fast-paced, cartoon-style mini-game where you race against time to fix broken tiles before the mischievous monster causes chaos!

 ## 🎮 Gameplay